 After successful completion of coursework at the College, many students continue their education at a four-year college or university.
 The success these students enjoy is a reflection of the transfer curricula and related support offered by the College.

 A goal of many students is to earn a bachelor’s degree.
 Counselors can assist students in the development of an educational plan and the exploration of academic programs and transfer institutions.
 Students may also develop a file of recommendations to be used for college applications.
 You are urged to visit the Counseling Center for transfer workshops or individual counseling.
 To schedule an appointment, call 215-751-8169, email email@example.com or stop by Room BG-7 of the Bonnell Building on Main Campus.

 There are three types of transfer agreements: dual admissions, core-to-core and program-to-program.

-For additional information and to submit a Dual Admissions intent form, go to the Transfer/Dual Admissions channel on the MyGPS tab of MyCCP.
-You should meet with a counselor or academic advisor for assistance in identifying the appropriate courses at the College in order to transfer into the program of your choice.
+For additional information and to submit a Dual Admissions intent form, log into MyCCP and go to the Transfer/Dual Admissions channel on the MyGPS tab.
+You should meet with a counselor for assistance in identifying the appropriate courses at the College in order to transfer into the program of your choice.